-Cannabis: This policy applies to all forms of cannabis that can be burned, smoked or vapourized.

-E-cigarette / vapour product: A device that consists of a battery, a mouth piece, a tank or reservoir (cartridge or pod) containing e-liquid (e-juice), and an atomizer that heats the liquid to turn it into vapour.
-They contain nicotine but can also contain THC, or other compounds.
-In B.C. e-cigarette juice has to contain nicotine - legally.

-Indigenous person and family: Any person, family member or cultural support person that identifies as First Nations, Inuit, or Mètis.
+Cannabis This policy applies to all forms of cannabis that can be burned, smoked or vapourized.
+E cigarette/Vapour product A device that consists of a battery, a mouth piece, a tank or reservoir (cartridge or pod) containing e-liquid (e-juice), and an atomizer that heats the liquid to turn it into vapour.
+Most contain nicotine but can also contain THC, or other compounds.
+Indigenous Person and Family Any person, family member or cultural support person that identifies as First Nations, Inuit, or Mètis.
 Family is broadly understood to mean extended and chosen family.

-Indigenous spiritual and cultural healing practice: Indigenous communities practice traditional healing methods as part of a cultural system of health and medicine.
-These practices have been rooted in a holistic approach to healing since the beginning of time.
-One of these practices may include the four sacred medicines used in Indigenous ceremonies, which can include tobacco, sage, cedar, and sweet grass.
-In a ceremonial 'smudging', one or more medicines are burned to cleanse and bless the mind, body, and spirit(s) by waving small plumes of smoke over the participants.
-Smudging is completed by cultural practitioners who are skilled in the ceremony and the care of the medicine

-Premises: All Fraser Health property.
+Premises All Fraser Health property.
 This includes buildings, outbuildings, grounds, sitting or picnic areas, parking lots and Fraser Health owned vehicles.

-Leased premises: All or part of a premises under a contract (a lease, a license or some other right to occupy), for a consideration (usually rent), which gives Fraser Health possession of the real property for a specified term.
+Leased Premises All or part of a premises under a contract (a lease, a license or some other right to occupy), for a consideration (usually rent), which gives Fraser Health possession of the real property for a specified term.

-Smoke / smoking: Inhaling, exhaling, burning, or carrying of a lighted cigarette, cigar, pipe, cannabis joint, water pipe, bong or other lighted smoking equipment burning tobacco, nicotine, cannabis or any other substance.

-Smoking cessation supports: These may include self-help resources, telephone or internet counseling or nicotine replacement therapy (NRT) and/or prescription medications.
-NRT inhalers or any prescribed medical inhaler are excluded from this policy.
-NRT are approved and regulated cessation supports.
-E-cigarettes are not approved cessation devices.
-There is moderate evidence supporting e-cigarettes as harm reduction (less harmful than cigarettes), however, they are not harmless and we do not support use on property.

-Tobacco or tobacco-like products: This policy applies to tobacco, in any processed or unprocessed form, that may be heated, burned, smoked, inhaled, or chewed.

-Truth and reconciliation call to action - number 22: "We call upon those who can effect change within the Canadian health-care system to recognize the value of Aboriginal healing practices and use them in the treatment of Aboriginal patients in collaboration with Aboriginal healers and Elders where requested by Aboriginal patients".
+Page 3 of 6 Smoke/Smoking Inhaling, exhaling, burning, or carrying of a lighted cigar, pipe, cannabis joint, water pipe, bong or oth smoking equipment burning tobacco, nicotine, ca any other substance. ner lighted Smoking Cessation Supports These may include self- help resources, tele internet counseling or nicotine replacement thera and/or prescription medications.
+NRT inhalers prescribed medical inhaler are excluded f policy.
+NRT are approved and regulated supports.
+E-cigarettes are not approved cessation There is moderate evidence supporting e-cigarette reduction (less harmful than cigarettes), however not harmless and we do not support use on proper rom this cessation devices. s as harm , they are Tobacco or Tobacco-like Products This policy applies to tobacco, in any proc unprocessed form, that may be heated, burned, inhaled, or chewed.
+Indigenous Spiritual and Cultural Indigenous communities practice traditional healing ) Healing Practice methods as part of a cultural system of health and These practices have been rooted in a holistic ap healing since the beginning of time.
+One of these may include the four sacred medicines used in In ceremonies, which can include tobacco, sage, c sweet grass.
+In a ceremonial 'smudging', one medicines are burned to cleanse and bless the m and spirit/s by waving small plumes of smoke participants.
+Smudging is completed by cultural pra- who are skilled in the ceremony and the can medicine. proach to practices ndigenous edar, and or more ind, body, over the actitioners Truth and Reconciliation Call to Action #22 "We call upon those who can effect change Canadian health-care system to recognize the Aboriginal healing practices and use them in the of Aboriginal patients in collaboration with Aborigin and Elders where requested by Aboriginal patients value of treatment al healers Vape/Vaping The action or practice of inhaling and exhaling va of any e-cigarette or vapour device or vaping equ any substance. •

+©2022 Fraser Health Authority (FHA).
+Print versions must be compared to current electronic version in the Clinical Policy Office.
+FHA authorizes use/reproduction/modification of this publication for non-commercial healthcare/educational purposes only.
+Unmodified versions must retain all copyright notices; modified versions must remove FHA copyright notices but acknowledge FHA as author of the source publication.
+All other rights reserved.
+For other uses, contact clinical policy office@fraserhealth.ca.
+Permission must be sought separately for any non-FHA material.
+This publication was prepared for use within FHA.
+FHA disclaims all liability for use by third parties.
+Final judgment about the propriety of any clinical practice rests with the health care provider.

+POLICY

-POLICY Page SMOKE, VAPOUR AND TOBACCO FREE PREMISES 3 of 4
+SMOKE, VAPOUR AND TOBACCO FREE PREMISES